Saqibm128/Saqibm128.github.io/_posts/2022-08-06-lessons-learned-from-postbac-first-year.md

+---
+layout: post
+title:  "Lessons learned from my first year as a postbac"
+categories: postbac research
+---
 # Introduction

 As I complete my first year of my postbac, I thought it might be nice to go and make a list of lessons that I've learned during my time here at the NIH.
 A bit of background is probably necessary to fully understand my perspective.